-- Permanent or semi-permanent obstacles, such as: broken elevators, missing curb cuts, illegally narrow sidewalks, high slopes, unmaintained pavement or specific kinds of pavement traffic lights not equipped with acoustic systems, street signs at head level... - Temporary obstacles, such as: garbage cans or scooters on the sidewalks, invasive terraces (e.g. restaurant or bar terraces that extend in good weather), gatherings of people in the broadest sense (including queues spilling over onto the sidewalks, or groups of exuberant fans before or after games), animals leashed to posts on the sidewalk, loud road works which can also emit MCS-triggering chemicals...
+- Permanent or semi-permanent obstacles, such as: broken elevators, missing curb cuts, illegally narrow sidewalks, high slopes, unmaintained pavement (or specific kinds of pavement), traffic lights not equipped with acoustic systems, street signs at head level... - Temporary obstacles, such as: garbage cans or scooters on the sidewalks, invasive terraces (e.g. restaurant or bar terraces that extend in good weather), gatherings of people in the broadest sense (including queues spilling over onto the sidewalks, or groups of exuberant fans before or after games), animals leashed to posts on the sidewalk, loud roadworks-which can also emit MCS-triggering chemicals...

-In order to model all the notions seen in this article, we wish to propose a class diagram in Figure 4 that synthesise them and allows them to be related.
+In order to model all the notions seen in this article, we wish to propose a class diagram in Fig. 4 that synthesises them and allows them to be related.
 In the model, the Obstacle element is linked to the detection mode.
-Thus it is possible to know by which means the obstacle is identified and thus to be able to associate a probability in time or to use machine-learning on the prediction of this obstacle.
-The model shows two possible elements of detection which are information given by the user themself or by automatic detection via sensors.
-As mentioned in the previous section, the obstacles are of two types.
-For example, a person who is apprehensive about taking public transport will set the bus as an obstacle so that the bus ride is not offered.
-This information is specific to them, it does not mean that it is an Obstacle for other users.
+Thus it is possible to know by which means the obstacle is identified and thus to be able to associate a probability in time or to use machine learning on the prediction of this obstacle.
+The model shows two possible elements of detection, which are: information given by the user themself, or by automatic detection via sensors.
+As mentioned above, the obstacles are of two types.
+For example, a person who cannot walk on steep streets will set it as a constraint so steep streets will be considered a permanent obstacles and won't be offered during pathfinding.

+This information is specific to them, it does not mean that it is an obstacle for other users.
 For this person, the obstacle is permanent.
 Another example concerning a person who often follows routine routes, with the same streets and the same sidewalks.
 In the case of work on the sidewalk or the installation of scaffolding, they would have to cross the road.
 For some of these users, this is very complicated and they might turn back.
 The system is there to help them in this difficult situation, either by anticipating and proposing another known route (link between Recommendation and Trip) or by assisting them in crossing the road (link between Recommendation and Ecosystem).
-This datacentric system could be complementary to the wayfinding-centric ones as [20].
+This data-centric system could be complementary to the wayfinding-centric ones as [21].

 Figure 3 leaves open the possibility of extracting data about possible ways and/or certain potential permanent, semi-permanent or temporary obstacles from existing databases and from mobility services.
-For instance, from enter-tainment, sport or transport databases, it is possible to deduce at what time there is a risk of gatherings of people in one or several streets and/or on a place.
-However, as said in Section 3, existing databases are not sufficient to obtain a working model that can optimise routing - in both route-planning and real-time recommendation - and provide guarantees.
+For instance, from entertainment, sport or transport databases, it is possible to deduce at what time there is a risk of gatherings of people in one or several streets and/or on a place.
+However, as said in Sect.
+3, existing databases are not sufficient to obtain a working model that can optimise routing-in both route-planning and real-time recommendation-and provide guarantees.

-A central missing element to feed these eventual models is the density of temporary obstacles - to obtain an approximate value for p.
-Before other approaches can be developed we can already imagine a rudimentary setup where one equips a device (such as a wheelchair) with a set of sensors, and exhaustively covers a given locale, while registering all the obstacles they perceive (and capturing generic data to also allow later refinement classification).
+A central missing element to feed these eventual models is the density of temporary obstacles-to obtain an approximate value for p.
+Before other approaches can be developed we can already imagine a rudimentary setup where one equips a device (such as a wheelchair) with a set of sensors and exhaustively covers a given locale, while registering all the obstacles they perceive (and capturing generic data to also allow later refinement and classification).
 Such a setup could potentially include: